brendanta2/presto-copy/README.md

 # Assessment 4 - ReactJS: Presto

+## Usage

+Simply run npm start on both the backend and frontend directories via separate terminals to get it started.
+Make sure your local storage is empty before starting up the application

+## Features

 ### 2.1.
 Feature Set 1.
 Login & presentation Creation (10%)

 This feature set focuses solely on the ability to register, login, and logout.
 It does not concern itself with any functionality or screens that come after logged in - if the dashboard when logged in is just a blank screen with a logout button, then that is satisfactory for this feature set.